 By the 1911 census, Henry was married and living at 5, Bank Road, Connah’s Quay, Flintshire.
 He was 30 and a Sheet Iron Galvanizer in the Iron Works.
 His wife was Mary Ann 27, born in Wolverhampton.
 They had been married 8 years and had 6 children all of whom were still living.
 They were Alice 8, Jane 7, both born in Flint, Josiah Cornelius 6 Arthur 4, Edgar Gilbert 2 and Violet 8 Months had all been born in Connah’s Quay.

-Henry’s Flintshire WW1 Index Cards F 61 (Connah’s Quay) gave the details of his death and that he had been in the Siege of Kut Amara.
-The address given was 5, Bank Road, Connah’s Quay,
+There is an index card for Henry Sharples in The Flintshire Roll of Honour in the County Record Office in Hawarden.
+(Card F 61 Connah’s Quay) It gives the details of his death and says that he had been in the Siege of Kut Amara.
+The address given was 5, Bank Road, Connah’s Quay.

 Henry is named on the Memorial Plaque in St.Mark’s Church, Connah’s Quay.